Sark: Oblivious Integrity Without Global State: Analysis

 \subsection{Global centrality versus local centrality}

-The different nature of this centrality can be expressed relatively simply.
-If we take the subsystem which directly controls integrity into consideration for three systems, Bitcoin, with its miners and ledger, a Tendermint/Cosmos SDK chain utilising (Delegated) Proof-of-Stake, with its validators and ledger,\footnote{For a definition of Proof-of-Stake and Delegated Proof-of-Stake, see Bashir.~\cite{Bashir2022} Both weight validators according to bonded stake, but Delegated Proof-of-Stake allows users (stakers) to bond their stake permissionlessly to validators.
-This mechanism is the default in Cosmos SDK chains.} and Sark, with its Porters, we can see a very different picture emerge even under the most elementary analysis.
-Table \ref{tab:local_global_decentrality} shows the properties of each system considered in this way in light of both the Nakamoto Coefficient~\cite{srinivasan_lee} and the Edinburgh Decentralization Index Minimum Decentralization Test (MDT).~\cite{edi_ovezik2024sokstratifiedapproachblockchain}~\cite{edi} It is also important to identify in which subsystems responsibility for integrity is concentrated.\footnote{From a network topology or technical perspective; any integrity locus implies necessarily a trust locus.}
+The different nature of this centrality can be expressed simply.
+If we take the subsystem which directly controls integrity into consideration for three systems, Bitcoin, with its miners and ledger, a Tendermint/Cosmos SDK chain utilising (Delegated) Proof-of-Stake, with its validators and ledger, and Sark, with its Porters, we can see a very different picture.
+Table \ref{tab:local_global_decentrality} shows the properties of each system considered in light of both the Nakamoto Coefficient~\cite{srinivasan_lee} and the Edinburgh Decentralization Index Minimum Decentralization Test (MDT).~\cite{edi}~\cite{edi_ovezik2024sokstratifiedapproachblockchain} It also identifies the subsystems in the network topology in which responsibility for integrity is concentrated; any integrity locus implies a trust locus.

+It is worth being clear about the implications of the MDT on these systems.
+To do this, let us consider a heuristic from Axelsen et al. for holistically analysing decentralization in DAOs: ``A DAO is only as decentralized as its crisis mode allows.''~\cite{Axelsen_2022} There is value in considering the pathological case in terms of centralization in the network topology and governance topology of networks.
+Since it is analysed at runtime, it accounts for the interaction of network and governance topologies (i.e. protocol and governance), and incentives (as a component of the \textit{governance topology}).

+Block reversions due to the combined hash power of a single mining pool have been seen on Bitcoin.~\cite{buterinsettlementfinality} This arguably means that the pathological number of entities required to control the network is 1, failing the MDT test, since this is \textit{de facto} a single entity in charge of finality.